Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Past work on distances and invariants of periodic point sets

-A classical metric on sets $S,Q$ in any metric space is the Hausdorff distance $H(S,Q)=\max\{d_H(S,Q),d_H(Q,S)\}$, where $d_H(S,Q)=\sup\limits_{p\in S} \inf\limits_{q\in Q} d(p,q)$ is the directed distance from $S$ to $Q$.
-In other words, $H(S,Q)$ is the minimum radius $\ep$ such that the $\ep$-thickening of $Q$ covers $S$ and vice versa.
-Fig.~\ref{fig:past_methods}~(right) shows sets $S,Q$ consisting of blue and green points, respectively, where all green points of $Q$ are covered by small closed blue balls centered at all points of $S$ in the top right picture, and vice versa.
-Hence a small distance $H(S,Q)$ doesn't guarantee that $S,Q$ are related by a small perturbation.
+Fig.~\ref{fig:past_methods}~(right) shows the sets $S,Q$ consisting of blue and green points, respectively, where all green points of $Q$ are covered by small closed blue balls centered at all points of $S$ in the top right picture, and vice versa.
+Hence a small Hausdorff distance $d_H(S,Q)$ doesn't guarantee that the sets $S,Q$ are related by a small perturbation of points.
 A non-bijective matching of points is inappropriate for real atoms that cannot disappear and reappear from thin air.
-For bijective matching, a displacement of points can be theoretically defined as the \emph{bottleneck distance} $d_B(S,Q)=\inf\limits_{g:S\to Q} \sup\limits_{p\in S}|p-g(p)|$ minimized over all bijections $g$ and maximized over all points $p\in S$ for a fixed bijection.
-But $d_B$ is not a metric on all periodic sets because $d_B=+\infty$ for nearly identical lattices below.
+Hence the bottleneck distance $d_B$ is more suitable for measuring atomic displacements than $d_H$. \cite[Example~2.1]{widdowson2022resolving} shows that the 1-dimensional lattices $\Z$ and $(1+\de)\Z$ have $d_B=+\infty$ for any $\de>0$.
+If any lattices have equal density (or unit cell volume), they have a finite bottleneck distance $d_B$ by \cite[Theorem~1(iii)]{duneau1991bounded}.